pre-mRNA/mageck-vispr-fork/README.md

 VISPR - A visualization server for CRISPR data.
 ===============================================

-VISPR is a visualization framework for CRISPR/Cas9 knockout screen experiments.
+VISPR is a web-based, interactive visualization framework for CRISPR/Cas9 knockout screen experiments.

 Installation
 ------------